luslab/oz-bulk-rnaseq/D. Alignment.md

 **GTF = Gene Transfer Format**
 More strict than GFF.
 Same as GFF2 but 9th field expanded into attributes (like GFF3). http://mblab.wustl.edu/GTF2.html

-**BED Format** is the simplest annotation store
-3 compulsory fields: chromosome & start & end.
-9 optional fields: name, score, strand, thickStart, thickEnd, itemRgb, blockCount, blockSizes, blockStarts
-        	field number can vary from 3 - 12.
-Must be consistent within a file. indicates region with 0-based start and 1-based end position (GFF & GTF are 1-based in both start and end) Aligning Reads

 ## Download Reference Sequence (FASTA) & Annotation (GTF) files
 Keep reference genomes in a more general location rather than the local folder, since you will reuse them frequently: `/home/camp/ziffo/working/oliver/genomes/sequences` and then make a new directory `mkdir`